luckypoem/quick_install_proxy/setup_https_proxy_using_squid/README.md

 * Allow only few IP for accessing 3128/3130 port.
 * Disable HTTP proxy if possible.
 * Use user/password for auth.
-* verify the peer cert
+* verify the peer cert(TODO)

 ## TODO
-* verify the client cert, only clients with certificate can login this https proxy.
+* verify the client, only clients with certificate can login this https proxy.